ash2k5/automated-jira-tickets/README.md

-# Email to Jira Automation - Production Ready
+# Email to Jira Automation

 Automatically creates Jira tasks from emails sent to `itrequests@nrinstitute.org` and notifies the designated team member.